chi-gamma/Implied-Volatility/README.md

 There is no closed-form to determine the implied volatility from an option price hence it is calculated using numerical approximation methods.

 The Newton–Raphson algorithm which is used in this project can return precise results in very few steps if a good initial guess is provided.
-I explore two-methods of a good initial guess.
-The Brenner & Subrahmanyam approximation:
+I explore two-methods of a good initial guess: The Brenner & Subrahmanyam approximation and the Corrado-Miller approximation.
-$sigma =